-Age should never be a criteria in the selection of potential employees and should not be mentioned in job advertisements.
-The only exception to this is if the employer is attempting to redress an age imbalance among the workforce by encouraging applications from age groups who would not usually apply for the job in question.Your employer is still required to receive details of your age.
+Employers should never use age as a factor in the job selection process and it should not be mentioned in job advertisements.
+The only exception is when they are trying to redress an age imbalance among the workforce by encouraging applications from age groups who would not usually apply for the job in question.Your employer is still required to receive details of your age.